agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 ## Stateful Interactions        {# stateful-interactions}

-The `agent://` protocol leverages HTTP’s established mechanisms for state management.
+The `agent://` protocol leverages HTTP's established mechanisms for state management.
 Clients and agents SHOULD use standard HTTP headers or query parameters to pass identifiers such as `sessionId` or `taskId`.
 Agents MAY maintain state across interactions using these identifiers.
 Clients and agents SHOULD agree on session semantics via capability descriptors or invocation headers.

 Non-HTTP transports SHOULD include session or task identifiers within message envelopes (e.g., JSON-RPC headers, WebSocket message metadata, Matrix events).
 These fields SHOULD follow naming conventions similar to `sessionId`, `taskId`, etc.